trofi/trofi.github.io.gen/posts/312-the-sagemath-saga.md

   along the way without the `volatile` annotations
 - use of `cysignals`' `sig_GAP_Enter()` (aka `setjmp()`) error recovery in the same function

+`gcc` can detect some of the clobber cases with `-Wclobbered` flag.

 Have fun!